lancs-gridpp/gridmon/xrootd.md

 A peer record exists for each distinct UDP source address.

 `data.dictids.timeout` specifies a timeout for discarding old dictids.
+`short_timeout` is used for dictids that are not expected to be encountered again (e.g., referenced by a disconnect or a redirect).

 `data.sequencing` specifies how to re-order detailed messages.